emilsergiev/CaesarCipherCrack/README.md

 - The first reason is that this version will only work for English encrypted text.
 While the original implemented version will work for any foreign language encrypted text that uses the pure Latin alphabet!
 - Also, it will needlessly slow down the program and will be very RAM memory intensive and slowing down the whole computer system as well.

-^^ However, I will be implementing this, in my opinion, “bad version” just for a school project purposes in the very near future.
+^^ However, I will be implementing this, in my opinion, “better version” just for a school project purposes in the very near future.